-In this book, you’ll uncover how a historically awkward conversation can be easy to navigate… it doesn’t have to be weird or embarrassing.
+In this book, you’ll uncover how a historically awkward conversation about "the birds and the bees" can be easy to navigate… it doesn’t have to be weird or embarrassing.

 With easy access to misinformation, your role as a parent is more important than ever.
 Discover how to be honest and open with your kids about their bodies, setting boundaries and more.